codatio/codat-docs/docs/expenses/faq.md

 You can use Sync for Expenses alongside all Codat use cases or products.

-For example, if you are issuing credit cards, using Codat’s Lending product would allow you to determine the risk associated with the company that has the same `companyId` and API key.
+For example, if you are issuing credit cards, using Codat’s [Lending API](/lending/overview) product would allow you to determine the risk associated with the company that has the same `companyId` and API key.

 Likewise, you can use `billPayments` to retrieve a list of bills from your customer’s accounting software and enable them to pay these and reconcile their payments.